pivotal/docs-tap/workloads/spec-reference.hbs.md

 # Parameter reference

-This topic tells you about the `workload.spec.params` parameters that are configured in workload objects, and the `deliverable.spec.params` parameters that are configured in the deliverable object.
+This topic tells you about the default supply chains and templates provided by Tanzu Application Platform (commonly known as TAP).
+It describes the `workload.spec.params` parameters that are configured in workload objects, and the `deliverable.spec.params` parameters that are configured in the deliverable object.

 ## <a id="workload-parameter"></a> Workload Parameter Reference